Is It Safe To Eat Eggs During Pregnancy? Benefits And Risks

 Image: Shutterstock

-• Fetal brain development: Eggs contain good levels of choline that is good for the growth and development of the fetal brain.
+• Fetal brain development: Eggs contain good levels of choline which is good for the growth and development of the fetal brain.
 It will, therefore, protect the baby from neural tube defects (4) (5).

 Eggs during pregnancy can support fetal brain development